kevin-allen/autopipy/docs/develop.md

-# Development of python package
+# To development the autopipy package

+Here are some notes on my python environment that I used to work on autopipy.
+This was my first python package so it might not be the optimal organization.

 * [Example of python package] (https://github.com/pypa/sampleproject)

-Most of the work needed to get going is to prepare your computer and virtuel environment for using deeplabcut and tensorflow.
+This describe most of the steps needed to get a virtuel environment working with deeplabcut and tensorflow.
-This will not be needed when using the package with anaconda but I wanted a non-anaconda environment working.
+This might not be needed when using the package later on, since it could run easily in the conda environment for deeplabcut.

 ## Install the right python version